Eva1879/Customer-Segmentation-and-Retention-Analysis-in-E-commerce-retail-stores/README.md

 2. **Priority 2**: One-time buyers from last 3 months
 3. **Priority 3**: Previously high-value customers with recent drop in activity

-## 🔮 Churn Prediction Model Results
+## 🔮 Churn Prediction Model Results (180 days of churned values)

-Accuracy:
+Accuracy: 99.81%

-Precision:
+Precision: 99.51 %

-Recall:
+Recall: 99.51 %

+This seems to be overfitting, and the model seem to generalize Recency more! with only two mistakes

+## 🔮 Churn Prediction Model Results (90 days of churned values)

+Accuracy: 94.8%

+Model missed 35 churned customers to think they would stay.
+But, much better model for future churn prediction, with less false positives too.

 ### Top Factors Predicting Churn:
 1. **Recency** - Days since last purchase (most important)